ContentMine/workshop-resources/software-tutorials/ami/README.md

 **What does ami?**

 Ami is a collection of plugins that extract pieces of information (a 'fact') from structured documents.
+It uses dictionaries or regexes to look up various fact sets, such as species names, gene or protein sequences.
 At this stage individual facts which are spread over the corpus of papers are extracted and collected into machine readable XML files, which can then be used for visualization or statistics.
-Ami offers a plugin-style architecture with modules to extract genes, species and sequences, and to employ regular expressions.
-We are developing new plugins to cover different types of encoded knowledge, please drop us a message if you have an idea for a new fact extractor!
+We are integrating new dictionaries to cover different types of encoded knowledge, please drop us a message if you have an idea or resource for a new fact extractor!

 **Why do we need ami?**